torchbox/django-sentry-secure-source-map/README.md

-# django-sentry-protect
+# django-sentry-secure-source-map

-A middleware to ensure certain URLs are only accessible to Sentry
+A middleware to ensure only Sentry can access source maps.